Why is your landing page important?

 Here’s an example of a good nav bar:

-Example of a good nav bar - source
+Example of a good nav bar on Linear's page

 However, a nav bar extends beyond what's immediately visible to include all the expanded menu items.
 Many websites pack their navigation with up to 100 nested links, creating a paradox of choice.
 This overwhelms users, leaving them unsure where to click.